Shiant Islands: History

 the two southern islands are separated only by spring-tides, and are 2 mi in circumference.
 Island-More hath a chapel in it dedicated to the Virgin Mary, and is fruitful in corn and grass; the island joining to it on the west is only for pasturage.

 At the beginning of the twentieth century, the Shiant Islands were home to only eight people.
 The author and politician Compton MacKenzie owned the islands from 1925 until 1937.
 He was an island lover who, at different points in his life, also occasionally rented Herm in the Channel Islands.
 He never lived on the Shiants, but paid several brief visits there during his time as owner.

 In 1937, the islands were purchased by Nigel Nicolson, then an undergraduate at Oxford, using money that had been left to him by his grandmother.
 Nicolson later became a writer, publisher and politician, as MacKenzie had been.
 Nicolson's son, the writer Adam Nicolson, published the definitive book on the islands, Sea Room (2001).
 Today, the Shiants belong to Adam's son, Tom Nicolson.
 Sheep continue to graze the islands, as they have done since the mid-19th century.
 The simple bothy maintained by the Nicolson family on Eilean an Taighe is the only habitable structure on any of the islands.
-In 2012, Robert Macfarlane published a description of his visit to the islands, titled The Old Ways.
+In 2012, Robert Macfarlane published, in The Old Ways, a description of his visit to the islands.